Courses

 ENGR 597 – DYNAMIC OPTIMIZATION FOR SYSTEM OPERATION UNDER UNCERTAINTY

-Course Description: This course will provide a survey of analytical and numerical methods for solving multi-stage decision problems which include uncertainty, with the goal of operating systems to minimize an undesirable outcome (e.g., economic cost, risk) over a number of stages.
-The course will introduce the dynamic programming framework and illustrate its use in solving multi-stage operational decision problems in areas such as energy, finance, and operations research.
+Course Description: This course provides a survey of analytical and numerical methods for solving multi-stage decision problems which include uncertainty, with the goal of operating systems to minimize an undesirable outcome (e.g., economic cost, risk) over a number of stages.
+The course introduces the dynamic programming framework and illustrate its use in solving multi-stage operational decision problems in areas such as energy, finance, and operations research.
 Finite horizon and infinite horizon problems will be discussed.
-This course will include individual review assignments to survey existing literature and application of concepts through numerical simulation.
+This course includes individual review assignments to survey existing literature and application of concepts through numerical simulation.